milvus-io/pymilvus/orm/docs/source/tutorial.rst

 Tutorial
 ========

-This is a basic introduction to Milvus by pymilvus-orm.
+This is a basic introduction to Milvus by PyMilvus-ORM.

 For a runnable python script,
-checkout `example.py <https://github.com/milvus-io/pymilvus-orm/blob/1.0/examples/example.py>`_ on pymilvus-orm Github,
+checkout `example.py <https://github.com/milvus-io/pymilvus-orm/blob/1.0/examples/example.py>`_ on PyMilvus-ORM Github,
 or `hello milvus <https://www.milvus.io/docs/example_code.md>`_ on Milvus official website.
-It's a good recommended start to get started with Milvus and pymilvus-orm as well.
+It's a good recommended start to get started with Milvus and PyMilvus-ORM as well.

 .. note::